Elizabeth's Music Studio

 MYC All-Inclusive Class Fees

 Prices include all materials, taxes, and tuition fees for the entire academic year.
-You may pay up front, in two installments, or with one of our monthly payment plans, as outlined below:
+You may pay up front, in two installments, or with one of our monthly payments plans, as outlined below:

 Single Payment